sukhjinderM786/cfdev-task-clean/readme.md

 - Usage of object-oriented design and patterns
 - Test coverage of the new/refactored code you've written with unit and integration test
 - Following not only the happy path but also deal with validation and exceptions and handle them appropriately.
-- Making good choices in using 3rd-party libraries (if and where appropriate).
 - Already known issues (remember the comment about the repeated calls and updating DB data?
 And the validation issues?
 Yup, all that...) should be addressed appropriately somehow.
 - Display of good GitHub hygeniene - avoid things like "temp commit 1" etc - each changeset in your Pull Request should have a clear purpose and boundary